Lenni0451/ClassTransform/README.md

 # ClassTransform
 A lightweight, mixin like injection lib using ASM.\
 The usage is like Mixins.
-You can almost copy-paste mixins code and it works.\
+You can almost copy-paste mixins code, and it works.\
 Or you can use [MixinsTranslator](#copy-pasting-mixins) and copy-paste them almost 1:1.

 <!-- TOC -->